fieldtrip/website/tutorial/epilepsy.md

     cfg.covariance = 'yes';
     cov_matrix = ft_timelockanalysis(cfg, data);

-Next we precompute the leadfields, which is not obligatory but speeds up the subsequent step.
+Next we precompute the leadfields, which is not obligatory, but speeds up the subsequent step.

     cfg = [];
     cfg.channel = 'MEG';
     cfg.headmodel  = headmodel;
-    cfg.grid = sourcemodel_grid;
+    cfg.sourcemodel = sourcemodel_grid;
-    cfg.normalize = 'yes';  % normalisation avoids power bias towards centre of head leadfield = ft_prepare_leadfield(cfg, cov_matrix);
+    cfg.normalize = 'yes';  % normalization avoids power bias towards centre of head leadfield = ft_prepare_leadfield(cfg, cov_matrix);

-Now we compute the LCMV beamformer and reconstruct the time series at each of the locations specified in the source model grid. **[ft_sourceanalysis](/reference/ft_sourceanalysis)** can also automatically compute the kurtosis of each time series.
+Now we compute the LCMV beamformer and reconstruct the time series at each of the locations specified in the source model grid.
+By projecting the vector dipole moment (for x, y, and z direction) in the direction of maximal power, the source time series becomes a simple vector.
+The **[ft_sourceanalysis](/reference/ft_sourceanalysis)** function can compute the kurtosis of this time series.

     cfg = [];
     cfg.headmodel  = headmodel;
-    cfg.grid = leadfield;
+    cfg.sourcemodel = leadfield;
     cfg.method = 'lcmv';
-    cfg.lcmv.projectmom = 'yes';  %project dipole time series for each dipole in direction of maximal power (see below) cfg.lcmv.kurtosis = 'yes'; % compute kurtosis at each location source = ft_sourceanalysis(cfg, cov_matrix);
+    cfg.lcmv.projectmom = 'yes';  % project dipole time series for each dipole in direction of maximal power (see below) cfg.lcmv.kurtosis = 'yes';    % compute kurtosis at each location source = ft_sourceanalysis(cfg, cov_matrix);

 #### Explore the outputs

 We are ready to explore the results visually, starting with the volumetric images.
-First of all we need to interpolate the kurtosis information with the resliced MRI, then we can plot the images.
+First of all we need to interpolate the kurtosis on the resliced MRI, then we can plot the images.

-    source.kurtosis = source.avg.kurtosis(source.inside) % get rid of NaNs which fall outside head
-    source.kurtosisdimord = 'pos';
     cfg = [];
     cfg.parameter = 'kurtosis';
     source_interp = ft_sourceinterpolate(cfg, source, mri_resliced);